 Opened in 1988, the Blue Note Tokyo nightclub has a long-established history of providing top-tier jazz performances and holds a special place in the veins of many renowned jazz artists.

-Over several decades, A-list performers including Sarah Vaughn, Oscar Peterson, Tony Bennett, Chick Corea, Stan Getz, McCoy Tyner, Dizzy Gillespie, Joe Pass, The Milt Jackson Quartet, The Jim Hall Quartet, Incognito, Herbie Hancock, Michael Brecker, David Sanborn, John Scofield, Diana Krall, Joe Zawinul, Dr. John, Joni Mitchell, and The Kyle Eastwood Band, as well as the legendary Phyllis Hyman, have graced this iconic stage.
+Over several decades, A-list performers including Sarah Vaughan, Oscar Peterson, Tony Bennett, Chick Corea, Stan Getz, McCoy Tyner, Dizzy Gillespie, Joe Pass, The Milt Jackson Quartet, The Jim Hall Quartet, Incognito, Herbie Hancock, Michael Brecker, David Sanborn, John Scofield, Diana Krall, Joe Zawinul, Dr. John, Joni Mitchell, and The Kyle Eastwood Band, as well as the legendary Phyllis Hyman, have graced this iconic stage.

 Many exceptional Japanese jazz artists have also been regulars on the schedule too, including Hiromi, Eric Miyashiro, Takeshi Ohbayashi, May Inhoue, and Toshiko Akiyoshi (who has released several albums that were recorded at the club, such as Last Live in Blue Note Tokyo (Wounded Bird Records, 2011) and Toshiko Akiyoshi Live at Blue Note Tokyo ’97 (Nippon Crown Records, 1997).